Player Behavior

 Introduction

 At this point we have a ship which is visible on Screen, but it doesn't do anything.
-This tutorial will add behavior to our Player Entity so that it can move, turn, and shoot.
+This tutorial adds behavior to our Player Entity so that it can move, turn, and shoot.

 Adding Variables